 - Each faculty member completes a written form detailing and citing accomplishments in the broad categories of teaching, research and/or creative scholarship, and service during the performance evaluation period.
 The type, method of collection, and disposition of evidence regarding effectiveness of teaching is of particular importance, and faculty should consult with department heads concerning collection of this evidence.
 The performance evaluation form, along with any supplemental material, is submitted by each faculty member to the faculty member’s department head.

 - The department head reviews the faculty performance forms, prepares a written evaluation based upon accomplishments reported as compared with previously set goals and objectives (a copy of this report will be shared with the faculty member), and confers with appropriate deans to achieve consensus on the written recommendation and the prepared summary to be discussed with the faculty member.
 Following the conference with the dean, the department head meets with the faculty member to discuss all aspects of the performance evaluation, addressing separately the person’s progress toward promotion, progress toward tenure, strengths, and weaknesses.
 This conference also serves to set goals and objectives for the ensuing year.
 No mention shall be made at this conference of the recommendation in terms of dollars.
 These goals and objectives will be placed in writing, with a copy to the faculty member.

 - At community colleges with program coordinators, the coordinator performs the duties of a department head in the evaluation process.
-The coordinator will confer with the community college executive officer, who in turn confers with the executive vice president and provost.
+The coordinator will confer with the community college executive officer, who in turn confers with the provost and senior vice president for academic affairs.